The final release of Rhetoric Bourbon, Diageo’s finest Orphan Barrel series, will be released this season at 25 years of age.

-Here are some facts: The final Orphan Barrel Rhetoric release is being bottles at 91 proof, in 750 ml. bottles.
+Here are some facts: The final Orphan Barrel Rhetoric release is being bottled at 91 proof, in 750 ml. bottles.
 Diageo has made it known that the mashbill on these barrels broke down to 86 percent corn, 8 percent barley, and 6 percent rye, which is a low rye bourbon if we’ve ever heard of one.

 The product will ship this month, which means if you want a bottle you’d better start nagging your liquor store connections now.
 It’s suggested to retail around $140, but given that so many people will be attempting to complete a set, the secondary question might be different this year.

 Diageo says the whiskey’s palate is oak-forward (ya think?) with “notes of nutmeg, caramel, and cocoa with a slightly spicy finish.”
 Look for our tasting notes coming soon.